-I continue to use Core, but I have rebuilt the system 8 times, and am working on a 9th release.
-After requesting copyright access from Josh to CorePKG, he kindly released it under the GPL ("all versions" he said, so I uploaded sv.gnu.org under GPL 1, changed it to GPLv2+, and thus by doing so fulfilled my obligation to Josh).
+I have continued to use Core, and I have rebuilt the system 10 times, sometimes adding software, and sometimes scaling back.
+After requesting copyright access from Josh to CorePKG, he kindly released it under the GPL, "all versions" he said, so I uploaded to sv.gnu.org under GPL 1, changed it to GPLv2+, and thus by doing so fulfilled my obligation to Josh.
 I have called my distribution sinuhe's GNU/Linux Operating System (sGOS), as well as sinuhe's Core (sCore).
-I have yet to find a name that hasn't been taken for someone else's distribution, so for now we can call it Core 3.

 Users are encouraged to contribute to the

-as candidates for future inclusion, or as supplements to existing
+treated as candidates for future inclusion, or as supplements to

 existing packages.
 In general, they are the packages I have built or

 added at some point in time that are not on the current installation,

 Patches are found in the pkgs directory, when offered.
 These are also included in the updated ISO which will ultimately become the next release.
 Keep track of the ChangeLog.txt to identify when new packages are available, and any notes necessary for updating your system.